 However, these highways have created boundaries between residential and industrial areas of town.
-Now, many cities are thinking about removing the highways altogether in an effort to reconnect neighborhoods, reduce pollution, and positively impact the quality of life for residents.
+Now, many cities are thinking about removing the highways altogether in an effort to reconnect neighborhoods,

-The New York Times recently highlighted the consequences of past highways built throughout America.
+recently highlighted the consequences of past highways built throughout America.
 The construction of highways has often displaced entire communities of people, and hurt the culture, economic well-being, and environment in previously thriving minority communities.

 This happened in many cities and neighborhoods.
 In the 1950s, Rochester built an Inner Loop highway to help people commute from the suburbs to downtown Rochester.
 But the construction of the highway also destroyed hundreds of homes and businesses.